Doing Business 2016 Data Notes

 Most laws and regulations underlying the Doing Business data are available on the Doing Business website.
 All the sample questionnaires and the details underlying the indicators are also published on the website.
 Questions on the methodology and challenges to data can be submitted through the website’s "Ask a Question" function.

-Doing Business publishes 10,584 indicators (56 indicators per economy) each year.
-To create these indicators, the team measures more than 58,000 data points, each of which is made available on the Doing Business website.
+Doing Business publishes 21,800 indicators (109 indicators per economy) each year.
+To create these indicators, the team measures more than 110,000 data points, each of which is made available on the Doing Business website.
 Historical data for each indicator and economy are available on the website, beginning with the first year the indicator or economy was included in the report.
-To provide a comparable time series for research, the data set is backcalculated to adjust for changes in methodology and any revisions in data due to corrections.
-This year, however, the getting credit, paying taxes and labor market regulation indicators will be back-calculated for only one year because of the significant changes in methodology for these indicators.
+To provide a comparable time series for research, the data set is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
+This year, however, the trading across borders indicators are back-calculated for only one year because of the significant changes in methodology for this indicator set.
 The website also makes available all original data sets used for background papers.
-The correction rate between Doing Business 2014 and Doing Business 2015 is 4.0%.
+The correction rate between Doing Business 2015 and Doing Business 2016 is 5.3% (3).

 Governments submit queries on the data and provide new information to Doing Business.
-During the Doing Business 2015 production cycle the team received 105 such queries from governments.
-In addition, the team held videoconferences with government representatives in 27 economies and in-person meetings with government representatives in 13 economies.
+During the Doing Business 2016 production cycle the team received 107 such queries from governments.
+In addition, the team held multiple videoconferences with government representatives in 50 economies and in-person meetings with government representatives in 20 economies.